 Background

 Like all calibration frames, bias frames attempt to “calibrate out” a certain unevenness or discrepancy in the image stack that isn’t actually present in the field of view, usually as a result of our equipment.
-In the case of bias frames, we’re trying to remove a very faint background signal that appears in the camera electronics when the data from the chip is “read” and converted to digital values before the image is produced.
+In the case of bias frames, we’re trying to remove a very faint sensor-read signal that appears in the camera electronics when the data from the chip is “read” and converted to digital values before the image is produced.
+Bias frames encapsulate the value of “offset” that your camera firmware is applying to the image, which serves to prevent clipping of the histogram at the very left side due to random statistical fluctuations.
 This particular tutorial concerns taking bias frames for DSLRs, but there are very similar principles used for other camera types.

-No matter how short the exposure, there is a certain amount of undesirable “signal” that ends up in the image as a result of the camera reading information from the chip.
-This noisy contribution comes from the camera’s electronics which excite the sensor’s cells as current flows near them, leading to systematic additions to images that are not reflective of what was really “seen” by the camera.
+No matter how short the exposure, there is a certain amount of undesirable “signal” that ends up in the image as a result of the camera reading information from the sensor.
+This pattern contribution comes from the camera’s electronics which excite the sensor’s cells as current flows near them, leading to systematic additions to images that are not reflective of what was really “seen” by the camera.
 We attempt to remove this by isolating the effect on a “blank” image (a bias frame) and then subtract that image from all of our light frames before processing.
-We should also do so for the flats, because they will also have a bias signal in them (see the importance of this later on).
+We should also do so for the flats, because they will also have a bias signal within, as well as the potential for an added offset value which must be subtracted to normalize the flats multiplicatively again (see the importance of this later on).

 How to Create a Bias Frame